How Packed Is It, Really?: The algorithm: The long and short of it

 \subsection{First steps towards approximating the congestion of a quadtree}

 Given a set $\SS$ of $n$ segments and a quadtree $\QT$ of size $O(n)$, we wish to compute the congestion of $\QT$.
-The quadtree might be the result of shifting the plane, as in \lemref{shifting:works}.
-To simplify the discussion, we assume that the shift is applied to the input segments, and the quadtree is the standard quadtree applied to this shifted input.
+To simplify the exposition, we assume that any shift needed is applied to the input segments, and the quadtree is thus standard one built over $[0,1]^2$.